 Episode Four

 Knowing that the KGB is manipulating them, MI5 decide to investigate the defector more thoroughly to discover his true loyalties.
 It turns out he has a wife and daughter who he is trying to protect, and MI5 pressure them to get information on what Operation Glass really is.
-The defector contacts a friend in the Soviet embassy and asks for his help.
+The defector contacts a friend at the Soviet embassy and asks for his help.

 The defector’s friend [blackout]gets information pointing to a mole in MI5, but then Odin kills him and the defector. [/blackout]